tayyy03/multiple_linear_regression_dataset_penjualan/README.md

 NumPy: Used for efficient mathematical and logical operations on large, multi-dimensional arrays and matrices of numeric data.
 Pandas: Used for data manipulation and analysis.
 It provides special data structures and data analysis tools, which makes working with structured data easy.
 ## Data
-The data used in this analysis is stored in the ../input/ directory.
+The data used in this analysis is stored in the (https://www.kaggle.com/datasets/dinishalikha/dataset-penjualan).
 The data is read using the pandas library.

 ## Code Structure
 The code first imports the necessary libraries (numpy and pandas).
 It then lists all the files in the ../input/ directory using the os.walk function.
 The full path of each file is printed to the console.